 Look for the key ideas first.
 You can add more detail later.

 Never give up on new ideas.
 Just keep going.
 Eventually the unfamiliar becomes familiar and things that initially seem complicated become more straightforward.

-Our Resource Library is for students, educators and researches of all ages looking for information about light, colour, vision and how to see more.
-Visit the Resource Library now to see the topics covered to date.
+Our LIBRARY OF DIAGRAMS is for students, educators and researchers of all ages looking for information about light, colour, vision and how to see more.
+Visit our LIBRARY OF DIAGRAMS now to see the topics covered to date.

 Visitors will find that each page of the library deals with a different subject such as Features of Electromagnetic Waves.
 The pages are laid out as follows:

 - A diagram providing key information.
 All diagrams use the same graphic conventions to make them as memorable as possible.